Becerra says government must reach people where they are to surmount vaccine inequities

 In addition, the new health secretary foreshadowed steps the Biden administration is likely to take, reversing policies written by President Donald Trump’s health aides that weakened the Affordable Care Act.

-Becerra noted that President Biden has ordered HHS to pause pending federal rules left by the previous administration, and to evaluate whether they would serve to make health care more available and affordable.
+Becerra noted that President Biden has ordered HHS to pause pending federal rules left by the previous administration, and to evaluate whether they would make health care more available and affordable.
 Already, he said, administration officials have reviewed completed Trump-era rules that made it easier for consumers to buy two types of skimpy, inexpensive health plans that can bypass the ACA’s insurance protections.

 “In this particular case,” Becerra said, “we don’t want to undermine, especially in an era of pandemic, Americans’ ability to access the care they need. . . .
 Any policy that is going to make it tougher for Americans to afford health care, to access good health care, you can be assured we are going to take a look at.”
 The types of insurance are known as short-term health plans and association health plans.

-Becerra, a Democratic congressman for two dozen years and, most recently, California’s attorney general, gave the interview to The Washington Post on the evening of his first full day in office.
+Becerra, a Democratic congressman for 24 years and, most recently, California’s attorney general, gave the interview to The Washington Post on the evening of his first full day in office.
 The interview fell on the eve of the 11th anniversary of the ACA, a sprawling health-care law that he helped write when he was a member of the House Ways and Means Committee — and that he worked to preserve as leader of a coalition of Democratic state attorneys general fighting a Republican effort to invalidate the law in a case now before the Supreme Court.

 Biden pointed to Becerra’s role in championing the ACA and other health-care legislation when nominating him in December to lead HHS, the largest federal department in terms of spending and the one at the core of the president’s most urgent priority of bringing the pandemic under control.